Prajwal0407/MeshMaster/README.md

 Rim Light Color & Power: Customize lighting color and intensity for renders.

 Render Turnaround Button: Automatically render multiple angles and clean up temporary lights/camera after rendering.

+**Usage**:
+Cleanup Meshes

+Select one or more mesh objects.

+Toggle desired cleanup options (e.g., Merge By Distance, Triangulate Faces).

+Click Run Cleanup to apply.

+Optionally, click Apply Transforms or Select N-gons for additional mesh preparation.

+Export Meshes

+Set the Export Directory.

+(Optional) Add a Custom Filename.

+Toggle Apply Modifiers and Selected Objects Only as needed.

+Click Export FBX to save your mesh files.

+Turnaround Rendering

+Select the active object to render.

+Set the Output Directory, Resolution, Number of Angles, and other render options.

+Click Render Turnaround.
+The addon will automatically:

+Position a temporary camera around the object.

+Add temporary lights with specified colors and power.

+Render all angles.

+Delete temporary lights and camera after rendering.